Yong Yi Ting

 About Yong Yi Ting

-Verdict: Book It — But Plan Around the Season
+Verdict: Book It; But Plan Around the Season

 If you have been to Yong Yi Ting before, the version you return to has changed more than you might expect.
 A renovation reimagined the space to evoke the water towns of Jiangnan, with perforated screens referencing Suzhou gardens and sheer curtains printed with ink strokes dividing the room into distinct zones.
-The food has kept pace: Jiangzhe classics receive a refined, creative treatment, and signatures like the Hangzhou-style minced fish ball with green peas (pre-order required) reward diners who come prepared.
+The food has kept pace: Jiangzhe classics receive a refined, creative treatment, signatures like the Hangzhou-style minced fish ball with green peas (pre-order required) reward diners who come prepared.
 For a first-timer, this is one of Shanghai's most credentialed Chinese restaurants at the ¥¥¥ price tier.
 For a returning guest, the question is whether the kitchen's seasonal sourcing has cycled in something worth the trip back.
 Most of the time, the answer is yes.

 The Room